 The only app with valuation data! – The Check Your Change Android UK decimal coin app is the only app available which includes the option of viewing coin valuation data.
 Also coming soon for iOS devices.

 The Check You Change App allows you to view all information for current circulating UK coins*.
 As standard you can toggle coins as ‘got’ or needed and use the colour-coded view to easily show what coins you need and which you already have.
 You can also save a short text note for each coin, e.g. to keep a note of the condition, what you paid for the coin or where you found it etc.

 Unlock the (paid) premium version to get access to live “Collectors’ Coins – Decimal Issues of the UK” value data for your coins in Uncirculated condition and, where relevant, also in used condition.
 Valuation data is kept live and accurate.

-Planned future developments for the Check Your Change app: The addition of all other obsolete/non circulating decimal coins back to 1968.
-The conversion and development of a version of the app for iOS (Apple) devices.
+Planned future developments for the Check Your Change app: To be rolled out in May 2017 – The addition of 144 obsolete/non circulating decimal coins right back to 1968.
+Once the older decimal coins (and £5 coins) are covered the conversion and development of a version of the app for iOS (Apple) devices will commence.

 *Does not include UK territory coins, e.g. Isle of Man, Channel Islands, Gibraltar etc.

 Some screenshots, explanation and features: